Lets Talk Products

 You should note that prior to powering up any UltraHeat system two conditions must be encountered, fluid is present in the areas were you have heaters, and ambient temperatures have fallen to freezing or below and will remain.
-These heaters are designed to be an anti-freezing system and to work in colder temperatures, operation in warmer temperatures or with no fluids present could damage your system.
-Having “Fluids present” is like placing a pot on the stove, we rely on the fluids to act like a heat sink and draw the heat into itself and away from the surface were heat is applied.
+These heaters are designed to keep RV holding tanks from freezing and to work only in colder temperatures, operation in warmer temperatures or with no fluids present could damage your system.
+Having “Fluids present” is like placing a pot with water on the stove, we rely on the fluids to act like a heat sink and draw the heat into itself and away from the surface were heat is applied.
 There must be fluid present within the storage container, volume constant at a minimum to cover the area of the panel’s mounting surface with a little of fluid.

 If you have more than 6” (15cm) of piping between your holding tank and the drainage termination valve or better known as the gate valve, you will need to consider heating this plumbing as well.

-Your gate valve is the lowest point of any RV holding tank system, and the piping between the valve and tank is the first to fill, also the first to freeze-up due to the lower volume of fluids and no circulation.
+Your gate valve is the lowest point of any RV holding tank system, and the piping between the valve and tank is the first to fill, also the first to freeze due to the lower volume of fluids and no circulation.
 Heating only your holding tanks will not extend heat out into the drainage piping more than the mentioned 6”, and once the drain pipe freezes up good luck vacating your tanks, or even worse is a broken pipe due to freeze expansion.